arbor-sim/arbor/doc/concepts/decor.rst

 .. note::

    All methods on decor objects (``paint``, ``place``, and ``set_default``) return a reference to the objects so you can chain them together.
-This save some repetition.
-In Python, you might need to wrap the whole expression in parentheses.
+This saves some repetition.
+You can break long statements over multiple lines, but in Python this requires use of continuation lines ``\`` or wrapping the whole expression into parentheses.

 .. _cablecell-paint: